Transport in Paraguay

 Paraguay's transportation system ranges from adequate to poor, largely depending on the region of the country.
 The country has a network of roads, railroads, rivers, and airports, but significant infrastructure and regulation improvements are needed.

-Roads in Paraguay
+Roads

 Estimates vary on the total extent of Paraguay's road system, from more than 60000 km to less than 30000 km.
 The discrepancies seem to be the result of differing standards regarding what constitutes a road.
 Thousands of kilometers of unpaved rural roads exist.
 Paraguay has about 16630 km of paved, major feeder roads.
-The core network connects Asunción, Encarnación, and Ciudad del Este.
+The core network connects Asunción, Encarnación, and Ciudad del Este, on the border with Brazil, where it connects later with the Port of Paranaguá.
+In 2024, the first duplicated highway in Paraguay was created, the PY-02.
 The Trans-Chaco highway is only partially finished, the paved portion ending at Mariscal Estigarribia.
 Bolivias portion of the highway, in contrast, is entirely paved.
 For trade purposes, the paved highways from Ciudad del Este to the Brazilian port of Paranaguá are particularly important.
 Additionally, the roads connecting Paraguay to Buenos Aires are adequate.

+Route 15 has been one of the central points in the country's road advancement.
+This highway (currently under construction) is expected to become an international logistics center by becoming part of the Bi-Oceanic Corridor, and being the shortest passage between the Chilean ports of Antofagasta and Iquique on the Pacific Ocean and the Brazilian port of Santos on the Atlantic Ocean.
+In February 2022, Paraguay inaugurated 275 km of the road (about half of the route), connecting Carmelo Peralta (Alto Paraguay), on the border with Brazil, to Loma Plata (Boquerón), in the center of the country.
+In 2025, another 224 km were already being paved between the cities of Mariscal Estigarribia and Pozo Hondo, on the border with Argentina, with completion scheduled for 2026, basically completing the road.